 Poor Mole is so upset until he is shown that the moon is not broken at all, but just as beautiful as ever and hanging in the sky.
 A gentle bed-time tale with pretty illustrations.

-You may also like 11 Special Picture Books, Perfect for Father’s Day
+You Might Also Enjoy 11 Special Picture Books, Perfect for Father’s Day

 Can it text?
 Blog?
 Scroll?
 Wi-Fi?
 Tweet?
 How do you explain the joy of a book to someone who has only ever used electronic devices?
 This playful books aims to do just, with funny text and cool illustrations.